symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

         :language: javascript
         :lines: 71-

+.. note:: The :ref:`listener implementation changes <monitoring-transactions-client-side>` when used on the client side (e.g., Angular, React, Vue).

 Once Bob :doc:`cosigns the transaction<../transaction/signing-announced-aggregate-bonded-transactions>`, the amount of XEM locked becomes available again on Alice's account and Carol is added to the multisig.

 .. _guide-modify-a-multisig-account-removing-a-cosignatory: